cython/cython/src/quickstart/build.rst

    (This is mostly for debugging and experimentation.)
  - Use the [Sage]_ notebook which allows Cython code inline.

 Currently, distutils is the most common way Cython files are built and distributed.
-The other methods are described in more detail in the :ref:`../reference/compilation` section of the reference manual.
+The other methods are described in more detail in the :ref:`compilation` section of the reference manual.

 Building a Cython module using distutils
 ----------------------------------------